 Before, I mentioned to you Rabbi Kaplan.
-His interpretation of this verse. . .
-(Remember, the other one was in Exodus 12.
-Now we are in Exodus 16.)
+Remember, the other one was in Exodus 12.
+Now we are in Exodus 16.
 Rabbi Kaplan's interpretation of Exodus 16:12-13 says: "I have heard the complaints of the Israelites.
 Speak to them and say, In the afternoon [ben ha arbayim], you will eat meat and in the morning, you will have your fill of bread. . .
 That evening [ba erev], a flock of quail came and covered the camp."

-Again we see that this is clearing the insertion of a traditional Jewish belief into the scriptures.
+Again we see that this is clearly the insertion of a traditional Jewish belief into the Scriptures.

 Exodus 16 holds the key to the scriptural meaning of ben ha arbayim, "twilight," "between the two evenings."
 So, I think that it is good that we study it in its context.
 Exodus 16 gives us the exact time setting.